Last updated on : 08 Jul, 2025

 Ragi is rich in dietary fibre, antioxidants, and heart-healthy fats, which help lower cholesterol levels, reduce inflammation, and improve blood circulation.
 Including ragi in your diet can lower the risk of heart disease, stroke, and other cardiovascular conditions.

-Ragi is a nutritious food during pregnant and lactating women.
+Ragi is a nutritious food for pregnant and lactating women.
 It provides essential nutrients like iron, calcium, folate, and protein for fetal growth, development, and milk production.
 Consuming ragi during pregnancy and breastfeeding can help ensure optimal nutrition for both the mother and baby.

 Breastfeeding mothers should have ragi to increase breastmilk production.
 Ragi increases hemoglobin levels in the blood.
 Higher haemoglobin levels can enhance milk production, benefiting both the mother and the infant.
 As widely acknowledged, mother’s milk is considered the optimal source of nutrition for infants, providing essential nutrients and antibodies for their growth and development.
 Therefore, consuming ragi can support lactating mothers in producing nutritious breast milk, promoting the health and well-being of their babies.